Disclosure: GTM Bud is our product. We include it alongside competitors to give you a complete picture, and we call out its limitations honestly.

 Where it falls short:

-- Requires significant setup to build and maintain workflows (called “tables”)
+- Significant setup to build and maintain workflows (called tables)

-- No built-in sending — you need a separate tool (Instantly, Smartlead, etc.)
+- No built-in sending, so you need a separate tool

-Best for: Growth teams and agencies that want maximum personalization depth and have the technical skill to build workflows.
+Best for: growth teams and agencies that want maximum personalization depth and can build workflows.

 GTM Bud handles prospecting, research, and personalized message writing in one workflow.
 You define your ideal client profile, and it returns targeted prospects with a personalized cold email for each one.
-If you’re a consultant or an agency, this is built for your use case.
+If you are a consultant or an agency, it is built for your use case.

 What it does well:

-- Messages are research-backed — each email references specific details about the prospect
+- Messages are research-backed, so each email references specific details about the prospect

 - Supports both LinkedIn and email outreach from one dashboard

-Full disclosure: we built GTM Bud on the exact system our agency, Referral Program Pros, uses to book 7,000+ meetings for clients.
-Every campaign GTM Bud generates follows the same research and personalization playbook our team runs daily.
+Full disclosure: we built GTM Bud on the exact system Referral Program Pros uses to book meetings for clients.
+Every campaign it generates follows the same research and personalization playbook our team runs daily.
+If you want the mechanics, we break them down in our AI cold email writer overview.

 Where it falls short: